RareSkills/certora-book/content/certora-constraining-ghosts-in-invariants.md

 Before we explore how to constrain ghost variables within invariants, let’s first understand **why require cannot be used** in this context.

-## Why We Can’t Use the require Statement ?
+## Why We Can’t Use the require Statement?

 In CVL, a `require` statement is used within a **rule** to act as a _precondition_.
 It tells the Prover, “**Only check the following assertions for scenarios where these specific conditions hold.**” This helps filter the execution paths or input combinations the Prover explores when evaluating the rule.